-- 1 Compensation action aligns with shareholder interests - Awards vary based on absolute performance of RBC

-- Mid and long terms incentives vest and pay out over time, encouraging a longer term view of increasing shareholder value - 2 Compensation aligns with sound risk management principles - Our risk management culture is reflected in our approach to compensation.
-Our compensation practices appropriately balance risk and reward, and align with shareholder interests - Performance of individuals, lines of business and RBC overall is assessed on a number of measures, including adherence to risk management policies and guidelines. - 3 Compensation rewards performance - Our pay-for-performance approach rewards employees for their contributions to individual, business segment and enterprise results relative to objectives that support our business strategies for sustainable growth over short, medium and long-term horizons, which are aligned with the risk appetite of RBC. - 4 Compensation enables the Company to attract, engage and retain talent - Talented and motivated employees are essential to building a sustainable future for RBC.
-We offer compensation that is competitive within the markets where we operate and compete for talent. - Compensation programs reward employees for high performance and their potential for future contribution. - 5 Compensation rewards behaviours that align with RBC values and drive exceptional client experiences - RBC values, embedded in our Code of Conduct, form the foundation of our culture and underpin our ongoing commitment to put the needs of our clients first and deliver value to all of our stakeholders. - Risk conduct and compliance with policies and procedures are considered in determining performance-based compensation.
+- 3 Compensation action aligns with shareholder interests - Awards vary based on absolute and relative performance of RBC. - Mid and long terms incentives vest and pay out over time, encouraging a longer term view of increasing shareholder value. - 4 Compensation aligns with sound risk management principles - Our risk management culture is reflected in our approach to compensation.
+Our compensation practices appropriately balance risk and reward, and align with shareholder interests. - Performance of individuals, lines of business and RBC overall is assessed on a number of measures, including adherence to risk management policies and guidelines. - 5 Compensation rewards performance - Our pay-for-performance approach rewards employees for their contributions to individual, business segment and enterprise results relative to objectives that support our business strategies for sustainable growth over short, medium and long-term horizons, which are aligned with the risk appetite of RBC. - 6 Compensation enables the Company to attract, engage and retain talent - Talented and motivated employees are essential to building a sustainable future for RBC.
+We offer compensation that is competitive within the markets where we operate and compete for talent. - Compensation programs reward employees for high performance and their potential for future contributions. - 7 Compensation rewards behaviours that align with RBC values and drive exceptional client experiences - RBC values, embedded in our Code of Conduct (available at rbc.com/governance), form the foundation of our culture and underpin our ongoing commitment to put the needs of our clients first and deliver value to all of our stakeholders. - We assess behaviours and compliance with policies and procedures in determining our performance-based compensation